2008-2018 Dodge Grand Caravan

 Front door speakers

 The Caravan’s stock front speakers, regardless of trim level, are 6"x9" units.
 The base models are 4 ohm, while the premium models are 2 ohm.
-No 6"x9" speakers will fit into the factory openings because of space restrictions (unless you're willing to do some cutting), so we recommend smaller speakers for this location.
-A wide variety of 5-1/4" or 6-1/2" speakers will fit using mounting brackets available from Crutchfield with your purchase.
+A variety of 6"x9" speakers will fit into the factory openings, but some modifications may be required due to cavity space issues.
+We generally recommend smaller speakers for this location, and a wide variety of 5-1/4" or 6-1/2" speakers will fit using the mounting brackets we'll include with your purchase.

 If you’re keeping the factory amp, you’ll need to use low-impedance replacements (from Infinity or JBL, for example).
 Installation is relatively simple.
 You’ll need to remove the front door panel, of course, but the detailed, illustrated instructions in your free Crutchfield MasterSheet™ will help make this a straightforward process.